 The Van D. and Barbara B. Fishback Honors College at South Dakota State University provides talented motivated students in any major with an enriched, personalized curricular pathway and experiential learning opportunities, which allow them to maximize their learning at South Dakota State University.

-The Mission of Van D. and Barbara B. Fishback Honors College at South Dakota State University is to provide talented, motivated students with a personalized, engaging, distinctive academic and enrichment experience that will position them for success as lifelong learners and leaders.
+The mission of the Van D. and Barbara B. Fishback Honors College at South Dakota State University is to provide talented, motivated students with a personalized, engaging, distinctive academic and enrichment educational experience that positions them for success as lifelong learners and leaders.

-We serve as an engine of opportunity to elevate, enrich, and enliven the student experience at South Dakota State University.
+We aspire to be an engine of opportunity that will elevate, enrich, and enliven the student experience at South Dakota State University.

 - Academic quality: The Honors College represents the university’s highest academic ideals.
 Honors students practice higher order thinking skills in rigorous academic environments, guided by passionate, committed teachers and scholars, and characterized by excellence in pedagogy and mentoring.

-- Diverse perspectives and multidisciplinary approaches: The Honors College values, embraces, and supports diversity in all its forms.
-By encompassing diverse people, cultures, disciplines, ideas, and experiences, the Honors student’s education is enhanced.
-With a classic interpretation of the role of the university and a campus-wide presence, the Honors College values and encourages diverse, collaborative academic pursuits, including arts, humanities, social sciences, mathematics, science, engineering, agriculture, nursing, and pharmacy.
+- Diverse perspectives and multidisciplinary approaches: The Honors College values, embraces and supports diversity in all its forms.
+By encompassing diverse people, cultures, disciplines, ideas and experiences, the Honors student’s education is enhanced.
+With a classic interpretation of the role of the university and a campus-wide presence, Honors College values and encourages diverse, collaborative academic pursuits, including arts and humanities, social sciences, mathematics, science and engineering, and professional fields such as agriculture, nursing and pharmacy.

-- Community: The Honors College develops and maintains respectful, caring, trusting, collegial relationships between faculty and staff members, students, administrators. and community partners.
-These relationships are characterized by transparency, integrity, openness, dialog, growth, accountability, kindness, and mutual support.
+- Community: Honors College develops and maintains respectful, caring, trusting collegial relationships between faculty and staff members, students, administrators and community partners.
+These relationships are characterized by transparency, integrity, openness, dialog, growth, accountability, kindness and mutual support.

-- Broader view: The Honors College benefits from looking outside the organization.
-Through involvement in regional, national, and international organizations and by promoting participation in nationally and internationally recognized fellowship, internship, and scholarship programs, rich new perspectives are developed that enhance the scholarly life and academic experience of our faculty and students.
+- Broader view: Honors College benefits from looking outside the organization.
+Through involvement in regional, national and international organizations and by promoting participation in nationally and internationally recognized fellowship, internship and scholarship programs, rich new perspectives are developed that enhance the scholarly life and academic experience of our faculty and students.

-- Research, scholarship, and creative activities: Through successful completion of Honors coursework and independent study projects, Honors students are exposed to the scholarly life, taste the excitement of discovery, and are well prepared for advanced study.
-Honors faculty are leaders in research and the scholarship of teaching and learning whose experiences are shared on campus, nationally, and internationally.
+- Research, scholarship and creative activities: Through successful completion of Honors coursework and independent study projects, Honors students are exposed to the scholarly life, taste the excitement of discovery, and are well prepared for advanced study.
+Faculty who guide and support these experiences are recognized and rewarded.
+Honors faculty are leaders in research and the scholarship of teaching and learning.
+Their experiences are shared on campus, regionally, nationally and internationally.

-- Ethics and integrity: The values of ethics and integrity are prized in the Honors College.
-Students and faculty strive to give honor and to be honorable human beings.
+- Ethics and integrity are prized in the Honors College.
+Students and faculty strive to give honor, and to be honorable human beings.

-The strategic intent of the Van D. and Barbara B. Fishback Honors College is to be nationally recognized, locally relevant, accessible Honors College that is recognized for excellence on campus, in the region, and across the nation as providers of a world class academic and co-curricular experiences for undergraduate students.
+The strategic intent of the Van D. and Barbara B. Fishback Honors College is to be nationally-recognized, locally relevant, accessible Honors College that is recognized for excellence on campus, in the region and across the nation as providers of a world class undergraduate academic and co-curricular experience.